theforeman/forklift/README.md

 Other playbooks from playbooks/ directory can be used similarly, though some might need more variables and investigating their parameters is recommended first.

-More thorough guides can be found in the [docs folder](https://github.com/theforeman/forklift/tree/master/docs).

 ### Credentials

 By default `forklift` deploys Foreman with `admin`/`changeme` as username and password, please change this on production installs (either after the install, or by setting `foreman_installer_admin_password` during the initial deployment).